gaukas/logging/README.md

 # logging
-A logging library for Go.
+A simple logging library for Go.